kubealex/sso-lab/README.md

 ## Test your configuration

-If the setup was good, you will be able to access your IdM server on [](https://sso-server.satellitedemo.labs:8443)
+If the setup was good, you will be able to access your SSO server on [](https://sso-server.ssodemo.labs:8443)